 What Is a Behavioral Addiction?

 Behavioral addictions (sometimes called process addictions) describe behaviors that become compulsive and problematic.
-The telltale sign of addiction is the continuation of a behavior after it has had negative impacts on a person.
-These impacts might show up in their work, their relationships, or even in their physical or mental health.
-Part of the reason that people continue behaviors even after they become problematic is explained by the brain chemical dopamine.
+The telltale sign of addiction is continuing a behavior after it negatively impacts a person.
+These impacts might affect their work, relationships, or physical and mental health.

 Behavioral addictions exist in a gray area in the field of addiction.
 Technically, the only medically recognized behavioral addiction is gambling disorder.
 Formerly classified as an impulse control disorder, gambling disorder was reclassified in 2013 as an addictive disorder in the DSM-5 (the official reference guide for diagnosing mental illnesses).
-This reclassification was seen as significant because it was the first formal recognition that behavioral addictions exist.
+This reclassification was significant as the first formal recognition that behavioral addictions exist.

-While there is only one formally recognized behavioral addiction, the existence of several others is suspected.
-Some behavioral addictions have been researched more than others, resulting in more “evidence” to suggest that they exist.
+While there is only one formally recognized behavioral addiction, some suspect various others exist.
+Some behavioral addictions have been researched more than others, resulting in increased“evidence” to suggest that they exist.

 Gambling Disorder

-Gambling disorder is formally recognized as a behavioral addiction.1 This disorder is characterized by a pattern of compulsive gambling that tends to become increasingly problematic over time.
-Many people with this disorder accrue large gambling debts, frequently borrowing money under false pretenses in order to sustain their habit, “win back” losses, pay or give collateral for other debts.
+Gambling disorder is a formally recognized behavioral addiction characterized by a pattern of compulsive gambling that becomes increasingly problematic over time.1 Many people with this disorder accrue large gambling debts, frequently borrowing money under pretenses to sustain their habit, “win back” losses, and pay or give collateral for other debts.

-They continue chasing the “high” of placing bets, especially risky ones, convinced that they will come out on top.
-In many instances, people with gambling disorder lose more than just money, but also their assets, jobs, or even relationships.
+They continue chasing the “high” of placing bets, convinced they will come out on top.
+In many instances, people with gambling addictions lose more than money, including their assets, jobs, or even relationships.

 Food Addiction

-Porn addiction is believed to be a subtype of sex addiction and is defined as the compulsive use of porn.
-Use of porn is continued despite causing problems to a person, their relationships, or other important areas of life.
+Porn addiction is believed to be a subtype of sex addiction and is defined as the compulsive use of porn despite causing problems in relationships or other areas of life.
 Aside from the obvious “symptom” of excessive porn use, other key features that may indicate porn addiction include an inability to perform with real-life partners (mainly in men) and sexual dissatisfaction with real-life partners.2

-Anecdotal reports suggest that some people also experience a loss of control over their use of devices, unable to abide by limits they set for themselves.
-Some even have reported experiencing psychological cravings and withdrawals related to their phones, tablets, or other connected devices.3
+Anecdotal reports suggest that some people experience a loss of control over their devices, unable to abide by limits they set for themselves.
+Some have reported psychological cravings and withdrawals related to their phones, tablets, or other connected devices.3

-Research suggests that excessive device use is associated with many physical and mental health problems, which is relevant because experiencing consequences related to use is a key component of addiction.
+Research suggests excessive device use is associated with many physical and mental health problems.
+These findings are relevant because experiencing consequences related to use is a fundamental component of addiction.
 Children and teens seem to be especially vulnerable to these effects.
-Young people who spend 7 hours or more on devices are twice as likely to be depressed or anxious, and they struggle more with regulating emotions, making friends, and have trouble focusing and completing tasks.7
+Young people who spend seven hours or more on devices are twice as likely to be depressed or anxious, and they struggle more with regulating emotions, making friends, and having trouble focusing and completing tasks.7

-There are a variety of uses for cell phones and mobile devices, and some activities are more closely linked to problematic use.
 Generally speaking, emailing, texting, or using other basic features are unlikely to lead to addiction.
-The activities more likely to lead to addiction include porn (discussed above), social media, and video games.
-These activities are also believed to interact with the brain’s dopamine reward centers in similar ways as drugs and alcohol do.3,4
+The activities more likely to precede addiction include porn (discussed above), social media, and video games.
+These activities are also believed to interact with dopamine reward centers in similar ways as drugs and alcohol3,4

 Less Common Behavioral Addictions

 The list of behaviors that could become addictive continues to grow, but some are less common.
-These include behavioral addictions that are less often reported, as well as those that have not been researched much.
+These include behavioral addictions less often reported and those that have not been researched as intently.
 Some of these behaviors are also more commonly attributed to other known conditions (like impulse control disorders).

 Signs & Symptoms of a Behavioral Addiction

-The symptoms currently used to diagnose substance or alcohol use disorders are:1
+Symptoms currently used to diagnose substance or alcohol use disorders include:1

 - A desire to cut back or stop and previous unsuccessful attempts to do so

-- Cravings or a strong urges to use the substance
+- Cravings or strong urges to use the substance

 - Recurrent use that may interfere with fulfilling major role obligations

-- Persistent use despite experiencing problems in important relationships which are caused or exacerbated by substance use
+- Persistent use despite experiencing problems in important relationships caused or exacerbated by substance use

 - Reduction or withdrawal from important social, occupational, or recreational activities because of time devoted to substance use

-- Use of the substance in situations that are potentially dangerous
+- Use of the substance in potentially dangerous situations

-- Continued use despite having knowledge of negative effects to health or mental health
+- Continued use despite knowing negative effects on health or mental health

 - The development of tolerance to a substance (needing more to get the same effects)

-- Experiencing symptoms of withdrawal (physical or psychological discomfort when stopping use of a substance)
+- Experiencing symptoms of withdrawal (physical or psychological discomfort when stopping a substance)

 - Efforts to hide the behavior or how often it is engaged in from friends and family